fugue-project/triad/README.md

-# triad
+# Triad
-A collection of python utility functions
+A collection of python utils functions